hyperfiddle/datomic-browser/README.md

 "Hyper" means interconnected.
 "Fiddle" means play.
 Our vision for Hyperfiddle is to develop an **end-user hypermedia programming environment** that reaches all of your at-work cloud objects without writing network glue code.
 Our mission is to **collapse to zero** the cost of business process frontend development, for a huge range of apps from enterprise applications to throwaway tools.

-"Civilization advances by extending the number of operations we can perform without thinking about them.”
+> "Civilization advances by extending the number of operations we can perform without thinking about them.”

-**FAQ: Does it have AI?** Yes, we are starting to experiment with agents and it's going to be every bit as amazing as you think.
-I can say that we internally view Electric as a protocol, Hyperfiddle is intended to be a network, our secret mission is to build Skynet.
-"An Electric endpoint in every service"
+**FAQ: Does it have AI?** Yes, we are starting to experiment with agents and it's going to be every bit as amazing as you imagine.

 ## Project goals